ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 ### Workers
-The most important concept to understand when using Dask Arrays is the concept of a Dask "worker".
-With Dask, computations are run in parallel by little programs that are called "workers".
+The most important concept to understand when using Dask Arrays is the concept of a Dask *worker*.
+With Dask, computations are run in parallel by little Python programs that are called *workers*.
 These could be on running on the same machine that you are running ESMValTool on, or they could be on one or more other computers.
 Dask workers typically require 2 to 4 gigabytes (GiB) of memory (RAM) each.
 In order to avoid running out of memory, it is important